 On all approval forms submitted to the Registrar’s Office, individual members of the committee must personally affix their own signatures or provide other written evidence of individual approval.
 Such evidence may include written documentation faxed to the Registrar’s Office at (909) 607-7285 or an e-mail from an institutional or professional domain.
 If approval is provided by such documentation, “See attached” may be recorded on the signature line for the individual.
 Under no circumstances may a committee chair, another member, or anyone else sign for a colleague.

 Exceptions to Dissertation Committee Membership: Exceptions to the make-up of a dissertation committee must be approved by the Provost.
-Requests should be submitted through a Petition for Exception to CGU Policy (available on the Registrar’s Form Index) supported by the Dean of the school to the Registrar’s Office, who will prepare additional documentation and forward it to the Provost.
+Requests should be submitted through a Petition for Exception to CGU Policy (available on the Petitions and Exceptions to CGU Policy webpage) supported by the Dean of the school to the Registrar’s Office, who will prepare additional documentation and forward it to the Provost.
 Requests should include the following:

 - Clear statement of the situation and options considered before requesting the exception